GraemeMalcolm/dp-203-interim/Instructions/Labs/LAB_01_compute_and_storage_options.md

 You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.

+## Explore Azure Synapse Analytics

+An Azure Synapse Analytics workspace provides a central point for managing data, code, and compute resources for Azure Synapse Analytics.

-## Provision Azure resources
+### Provision an Azure Synapse Analytics workspace

-An Azure Synapse Analytics *workspace* provides a central point for managing data, code, and compute resources for Azure Synapse Analytics.
-Similarly, an Azure Databricks workspace provides a central point for managing Databricks clusters , data, and resources on Azure.
-You can provision a workspace of either type by using the interactive interface in the Azure portal, or you can deploy a workspace and resources within it by using a script or template.
+You can provision an Azure Synapse workspace by using the interactive interface in the Azure portal, or you can deploy a workspace and resources within it by using a script or template.
 In most production scenarios, it's best to automate provisioning with scripts and templates so that you can incorporate resource deployment into a repeatable development and operations (*DevOps*) process.

 In this exercise, you'll use a combination of a PowerShell script and an ARM template to provision the resources you need.